 Step 2 – Search for Affiliate Programs

 However, Amazon isn’t your one and only choice.
 If you are looking for something different, you can search within affiliate networks for other brands.
-For this purpose, I like to use Jaaxy’s Affiliate Program search as they allow me to use keywords to look up for merchants easily.
+For this purpose, I like to use the Jaaxy Keyword Tool to search as they allow me to use keywords to look up for merchants easily.

 All you need to do is to type in a keyword, select the network and a list of merchants and their sales commissions will be displayed for comparison.